Lasuch69/Lasuch69/README.md

 I am 17 y/o, and I live in poland.
 I am mostly interested in creating back-end and desktop apps.

+I also did 2 certificates in the past, you can find them here: https://www.freecodecamp.org/Lasuch

 Fun facts:
 - Programming since I was 14.
 - Proud neovim enjoyer and FOSS enthusiast.